 3 For this purpose, the US government's Standard Industry Classification system provides a closer look at employment types when compared to the newer and more familiar NAICS system.
-The overall findings are unchanged by this choice, and these tables are recreated using NAICS codes in an attached appendix.
+The overall findings are unchanged by this choice.

 Aside from the presence of government institutions, Oregon City's industry employment mix generally follows both the county as a whole and the metro region.
 The core employers - restaurants, education and health care facilities, and retailers, make up comparable or slightly smaller portions of city, county, and metro activity.
 One suggestion of this comparison is that Oregon City's public employers have not supplanted these industries in terms of employment.